VirtualGL: TurboVNC and TigerVNC

 TurboVNC and TigerVNC are offshoots of TightVNC that accelerate the Tight and JPEG encoding, in part by using libjpeg-turbo, a SIMD-accelerated version of libjpeg.
 Both projects provide VNC servers as well as client applications.

 TurboVNC was developed by the same team as VirtualGL.
 On 100 Megabit Ethernet networks it can display more than 50 Megapixels/second with perceptually lossless image quality.
 TurboVNC includes further optimizations that allow it to display 10–12 Megapixels/second over a 5 Megabit broadband link, with noticeably less but usable image quality.
 TurboVNC also extends TightVNC to include client-side double buffering and other features targeted at 3D applications, such as the ability to send a lossless copy of the screen image during periods of inactivity.
 TurboVNC and VirtualGL are used by the Texas Advanced Computing Center at University of Texas at Austin to allow users of TeraGrid to remotely access the 3D rendering capabilities of the Stampede Visualization Cluster.

-TigerVNC is a more recent fork of TightVNC that provides the same performance as TurboVNC but performs better in other aspects.
+TigerVNC is a more recent fork of TightVNC that provides similar performance to TurboVNC in most cases but has different project goals and features.